-We have taken an intentional and systematic approach throughout our development of nemvaleukin, from the structure of the molecule to the clinical development, including designing the clinical development program to enable us to assess whether nemvaleukin could replicate and potentially expand the established efficacy of high-dose rhIL-2 while mitigating its associated toxicities.
+We have taken an intentional and systematic approach throughout our development of nemvaleukin, from the structure of the molecule to its clinical development, including designing the clinical development program to assess whether nemvaleukin could replicate and potentially expand the established clinical activity of high-dose rhIL-2, as measured by RECIST 1.1, while mitigating its associated toxicities.
 We believe that nemvaleukin is differentiated from other IL-2 variants in development by its unique molecular design and resulting pharmacology, and the clinical development approach that we have taken:

-Molecule Design: Nemvaleukin's unique molecular design arises directly from the natural biology of IL-2 and its receptors, which are leveraged to confer differentiated properties.
-Nemvaleukin is an engineered, stable fusion protein that selectively binds to the intermediateaffinity IL-2R complex.
+• Molecule Design: Nemvaleukin's unique molecular design arises directly from the natural biology of IL-2 and its receptors, which are leveraged to confer differentiated properties.
+Nemvaleukin is an engineered, stable fusion protein that selectively binds to the intermediate-affinity IL-2R complex.
 Nemvaleukin is designed to be inherently active without requiring any metabolic or proteolytic conversion, does not degrade into native IL-2 and has shown a unique pharmacodynamic ("PD") profile.

-- Clinical Rationale: We designed nemvaleukin's development program to allow us to assess whether nemvaleukin could recapitulate the proven efficacy of high-dose rhIL-2.
-We have observed nemvaleukin monotherapy activity in cancers for which high-dose rhIL-2 historically had efficacy, such as in RCC and melanoma.
+- Clinical Rationale: We designed nemvaleukin's development program to assess whether nemvaleukin could recapitulate the clinical activity of high-dose rhIL-2.
+We have observed nemvaleukin monotherapy activity in cancers for which high-dose rhIL-2 obtained regulatory approval, such as in RCC and melanoma.
 To our knowledge, limited monotherapy activity has been demonstrated in solid tumors with other IL-2 variants in development.
 Nemvaleukin in combination with pembrolizumab has also shown, in some patients, durable and deepening responses in a range of tumor types. - Development Program: Our current clinical development program for nemvaleukin is differentiated and tailored to address key unmet needs in the oncology treatment paradigm, with a focus on difficult-to-treat tumors for which CPIs are not approved (e.g., PROC) or where patients have progressed following CPI treatment (e.g., mucosal melanoma).
 In the future, we plan to broaden the areas of clinical development for nemvaleukin.